hdShang/arxiv-daily/docs/cs-CL/2025-06-10/papers/250608899v2-from-legal-texts-to-defeasible-deontic-logic-via-llms-a-study-in-aut.md

 ---
 layout: default
-title: From Legal Texts to Defeasible Deontic Logic via LLMs: A Study in Automated Semantic Analysis
+title: "From Legal Texts to Defeasible Deontic Logic via LLMs: A Study in Automated Semantic Analysis"
 ---

 # From Legal Texts to Defeasible Deontic Logic via LLMs: A Study in Automated Semantic Analysis